zalky/reflet/README.md

 Reflet aims to be a natural progression on top of Re-frame to support complex, data driven requirements.
 In that sense, it is both easy to learn, but powerful.
-You could say it's basically Re-frame++.
+You could say it's sort of like Re-frame++.
 Its main design goals are:

 1. A la carte feature set: it is not a "framework", so use as much or as little of it as you want